MagaluCloud/magalu/mgc/cli/docs/project/set.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---
 # Set

-All subsequent requests are scoped to this project.
-IAM commands are not affected: they use their own scope, set by 'mgc iam project set'
+All subsequent requests are scoped to this project, IAM included.
+Undo it with 'mgc project default'

 ## Usage:
 ```